Gabriel-QIN/unZipro/README.md

 unZipro (<u>un</u>supervised Zero-shot <u>i</u>nverse folding framework for <u>pro</u>tein evolution) is a lightweight graph neural network (GNN)-based framework designed for AI-guided protein engineering.

-By combining generalizable constraints with family-specific adaptation, unZipro efficiently identifies functional mutations without exhaustive screening, drastically saving time and resources.
+By combining general inverse folding constraints with family-specific adaptation, unZipro efficiently prioritizes high-fitness mutations without exhaustive screening.

 ## ⚙️ How it works
 unZipro tackles protein engineering like “hunting for the needle in the haystack”: